 Environment variables

-Telepresence can import environment variables from the cluster pod when running an intercept.
-You can then use these variables with the code running on your laptop of the service being intercepted.
+Telepresence will import environment variables from the cluster container when running an ingest or intercept.
+You can use these variables with the code running on your laptop.

 There are several options available to do this: